 Is Jackfruit Good or Bad For Pregnant Women?

-Now that you’re aware that jackfruit is safe to eat, you’re probably wondering: What are the benefits of jackfruit for pregnancy?
-Is it healthy?
+Now that you’re aware that jackfruit is safe to eat, you’re probably wondering: What are the benefits of jackfruit during pregnancy?
+Is it healthy food?
 It’s got the word ‘fruit’ in, right?

-Here, I’ve listed the benefits, but also the drawbacks of eating jackfruit:
+Here, I’ve listed the health benefits, but also the drawbacks of eating jackfruit:

 The Benefits of Jackfruit in Pregnancy

-Jackfruit is a good source of vitamin C, antioxidants, vitamin A, and has more B vitamins than many other fruits (source: WebMD).
+Jackfruit is a rich source of vitamin C, antioxidants, vitamin A, and has more B vitamins than many other fruits (source: WebMD).
 It also contains niacin, potassium and magnesium.

-Jackfruit also has a good amount of fiber and has more protein than is typical in many other tropical fruits (source: Nutrition Data).
-It has a low GI index, which may be useful to know if you have gestational diabetes and have to control your blood sugar (source: Healthline).
+Jackfruit also has a good amount of fiber content and has more protein than is typical in many other tropical fruits (source: Nutrition Data).
+It has a medium GI index, which may be useful to know if you have diabetes (including gestational diabetes) and have to control your blood sugar levels (source: Healthline).

-Jackfruit seeds are also edible and contain many vitamins and nutrients, so long as they’re cooked.
-They are high in fiber and antioxidants and are a source of B vitamins (source: Purdue).
+Jackfruit seeds are also edible and contain many vitamins and essential nutrients, so long as they’re cooked.
+They are high in dietary fiber and antioxidants and are an excellent source of B vitamins (source: Purdue).

 How jackfruit is served can have an impact on its nutritional value – common dishes and ways of serving it are covered later in this article.